Leonardo-Boss/suckless-site/dwm.suckless.org/patches/tab/index.md

 Change log
 ----------
+* Add i3 like tabs that cover whole screen width
 * Fixed the standalone tab patch not applying to the current git master.
 * **v2b** Fixed in the pertag-tab patch the support for per-tag default layout specification.
 No change in the tab only patch.